 - Access the flexibility around domestic loads to address the challenges faced by the industry for the mutual benefit of energy stakeholders, domestic users and society.

 However, VPPs are complex, cutting across systems integration, energy trading and consumer engagement models, as well as the need to work with District Network Operators and EV manufacturers.
 So to overcome resource limitations and explore wider opportunities in the market, Evergreen needed additional expertise.

-Energy Systems Catapult is home to the Energy Launchpad, which provides carefully selected innovators with tailored business incubation and acceleration support to help address barriers to growth, de-risk innovation, scale-up the business and secure investment.
+Energy Systems Catapult initially supported Evergreen with tailored incubation and acceleration support to help address barriers to growth, de-risk innovation, scale-up the business and secure investment.

-- Evergreen worked with Delivery Support Network partner Gemserv on Competitor Landscaping to identify competitors, key strengths and potential blind spots to help refine their target market and strategy (which informed their next work package: Business Modelling).
+- Competitor Landscaping to identify their key strengths and potential blind spots.
+HElping Evergreen refine their target market and strategy (which informed their next work package: Business Modelling).

-- We then explored their Value Proposition with our Business Model Innovation team to help Evergreen develop their business model using insights from Competitive Landscaping work.
-This examined alternative target markets and revenue streams.
-Outputs were developed to be used for pitches to future investors.
+- Business Model Innovation we then explored Evergreen’s Value Proposition to help develop a business model, alternative target markets and revenue streams.
+Outputs were developed to be used for future investment pitches and funding applications.